Sensationull/ajohnson-frontend-take-home/README.md

 A fun thing I didn't get to, but can't stop imagining, is a dynamic accordion-like exit/entry for when you update a row in the user table.
 If designed and implemented properly, it would help users keep track of what precisely was removed or added.

 Also I like writing CSS because once you understand the basics you can do a lot with it.
 However, if I were working on a team, utility classes could be a boon (looking at you Tailwind) and we'd need to have some `!important` discussions around how do we write and maintain CSS.

+If you made it this far, thanks for reading.